HiAS7/The-Sauce-Book-Online/_classes/Warlock.md

 #### Eldritch Invocations
-In your study of occult lore, you have unearthed eldritch invocations, fragments of forbidden knowledge that imbue you with an abiding magical ability.\
+In your study of occult lore, you have unearthed eldritch invocations, fragments of forbidden knowledge that imbue you with an abiding magical ability.<br/>
 At 2nd level, you gain two eldritch invocations of your choice.
 Your invocation options are detailed at the end of the class description.
-When you gain certain warlock levels, you gain additional invocations of your choice, as shown in the Invocations Known colum n of the Warlock table.\
+When you gain certain warlock levels, you gain additional invocations of your choice, as shown in the Invocations Known colum n of the Warlock table.<br/>
 Additionally, when you gain a level in this class, you can choose one of the invocations you know and replace it with another invocation that you could learn